TKA-Developments/RN-Challenge/README.md

 ## How to run the demo
 1. Run "npm install" to install the library
-2. Run "yarn add @react-native-firebase/app"
+2. Run "npm install firebase"
-3. Run "yarn add @react-native-firebase/database"